Higher rank sheaves on threefolds and functional equations: Pandharipande-Thomas pairs and Quot schemes

 where $F$ is a 1-dimensional $A$-module.
 Such an extension is known as a \emph{Pandharipande-Thomas pair} on $\Spec A$ whenever $F$ is a pure $A$-module \cite{PT1}.
 We denote the locus of PT pairs by $\Ext^1(Q,A / I_C)^{\pure}$.
 Put differently, a PT pair on $\Spec A$ consists of $(F,s)$ where \begin{itemize} \item $F$ is a pure dimension 1 $A$-module, \item $s : A \rightarrow F$ is an $A$-module homomorphism with 0-dimensional cokernel. \end{itemize} See \cite{PT1} for details.
 Let $\PT_A(C)$ be the moduli space of PT pairs $(F,s)$ on $\Spec A$ where $F$ has scheme theoretic support $C$.
 We can write this as

 where $\sim$ denotes the equivalence relation induced by automorphisms of $Q$.
-Using inclusion \eqref{inducedincl} and $\Ext^2(Q,I_C) \cong \Ext^1(Q,A / I_C)$, we define
+Using inclusion \eqref{inducedincl} and \eqref{twice}, we define

 This defines a closed subset $\Sigma \subset \PT_A(C)$.
-The locus $\Sigma$ depends on the choices of cosection \eqref{cosection2} and section \eqref{section}.
-It has a nice geometric characterization, which is crucial when taking Euler characteristics in Section \ref{Hall}. \begin{theorem} Let $A$ be a 3-dimensional regular Noetherian $\C$-algebra and $M$ a torsion free $A$-module of homological dimension 1.
-Fix a cosection \eqref{cosection2} and a section \eqref{section}.
-Then there exists a morphism
+The locus $\Sigma$ depends on the choice of cosection \eqref{cosection2}.
+In the following theorem, we give a nice geometric characterization of $\Sigma$.
+Later, when taking Euler characteristics in Section \ref{Hallfinal}, it leads to a proof of equation \eqref{affinemaineq}. \begin{theorem} Let $A$ be a 3-dimensional regular Noetherian $\C$-algebra and $M$ a torsion free $A$-module of homological dimension 1.
+Fix a cosection \eqref{cosection2}.
+Then there exists a morphism of $\C$-schemes

 which induces a bijection between the $\C$-valued points of $\Quot_A(\Ext^1(M,A))$ and the $\C$-valued points of the locus $\Sigma$ defined in \eqref{locus}. \end{theorem}

 The next two subsections are devoted to the proof of this theorem.